Danville man gets 6 years prison for pawn shop burglary

-DANVILLE — Modern technology helped to nab a Danville man in the act of burglarizing a Danville business last year.
-The burglar on Monday was sentenced to six years in prison.
+DANVILLE — A Danville man was sentenced to six years in prison Monday after the owner of a pawn shop saw him burglarizing it while watching live-streamed security footage of his business.

-Dimitri Coffey, homeless, was sentenced for burglarizing Gold Rush Pawnbrokers, 20 North Hazel Street, Danville, in September 2020
+Judge Mark Goodwin sentenced Dimitri Coffey, who was listed as homeless, for burglarizing Gold Rush Pawnbrokers, 20 N. Hazel St., in September 2020.

-Coffey was captured because the business’ owner was live-streaming security surveillance video at the time Coffey entered the business, and alerted police.
-Danville police officers arrested Coffey in the alley behind the business.
+Gold Rush's owner saw Coffey enter the business while live-streaming security surveillance video and alerted police.
+Officers arrested Coffey in the alley behind the business.

-Coffey had entered the pawn shop by using a sledge hammer and a spade to knock a hole in a wall of an abandoned building adjacent to the pawn shop.
+Coffey had entered the pawn shop by using a sledgehammer and shovel to knock a hole in a wall of an abandoned building adjacent to it.

-Coffey had previously been convicted of residential burglary, burglary and possession of a stolen vehicle.
+Coffey has previous convictions for residential burglary, burglary and possession of a stolen vehicle.

 He will be required to serve at least 50 percent of his sentence and will be on parole for one year thereafter.
 Coffey was also ordered to pay restitution of $2,850 to the business.